 No wonder: Whoever knocked it up all those years ago knew everything you need to know about investors’ emotions, and had clearly been around the block.

-- The women have been smarter, and kept dripping money in [↩]
+- The women were genuinely smarter, and kept dripping money in [↩]